RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

     * We integrated ROCm RCCL library for mGPU communication, details in `RCCL github repo <https://github.com/ROCmSoftwarePlatform/rccl>`_
     * XLA backend is enabled for AMD GPUs, the functionality is complete, performance optimization is in progress.

-AMD ROCm Tensorflow v2.2.0-beta1 Release
+AMD ROCm Tensorflow v2.6.2 Release
 *****************************************
-In addition to Tensorflow v1.15 release, we also enabled Tensorflow v2.2.0-beta1 for AMD GPUs.
-The TF-ROCm 2.2.0-beta1 release supports Tensorflow V2 API.
+In addition to Tensorflow v1.15 release, we also enabled Tensorflow v2.6.2 for AMD GPUs.
+The TF-ROCm 2.6.2 release supports Tensorflow V2 API.
 Both whl packages and docker containers are available below.

 Tensorflow Installation
 ***********************

-1. Install the open-source AMD ROCm 3.3 stack.
+1. Install the open-source AMD ROCm 4.5 stack.
 For details, see `here <https://github.com/RadeonOpenCompute/ROCm>`_

 2. Install other relevant ROCm packages.
 ::
    sudo apt update
-   sudo apt install rocm-libs miopen-hip cxlactivitylogger rccl
+   sudo apt install rocm-libs miopen-hip rccl

 3. Install TensorFlow itself (via the Python Package Index).
 ::